Karan-Chawla24/clean-pods/ORDER_MANAGEMENT.md

 ---

-## 🔧 **Testing Email Setup**
+## 🔧 **Testing Slack Setup**

 1. Place a test order on your site
-2. Check your email for notifications
+2. Check your Slack channel for notifications
 3. Verify all order details are correct
-4. Test customer confirmation emails
+4. Test the complete order flow

 ---

 ## 📞 **Support**

-If you need help setting up email notifications:
+If you need help setting up Slack notifications:
-1. Choose your preferred email service
-2. Follow the setup guide above
+1. Follow the Slack setup guide in `SLACK_SETUP.md`
-3. Test with a sample order
+2. Test with a sample order
-4. Monitor for any issues
+3. Monitor for any issues
+4. Check Vercel logs for errors

+---

+## 🎉 **Benefits of Slack Integration**

+- ✅ **Real-time notifications** - No email delays
+- ✅ **Team collaboration** - Multiple people can see orders
+- ✅ **Mobile friendly** - Get notifications on your phone
+- ✅ **Searchable** - Find orders easily in Slack
+- ✅ **No email setup** - No SMTP configuration needed
+- ✅ **Free forever** - Slack webhooks are free